locationtech/geomesa/docs/user/filesystem/index.rst

 data analytics using frameworks such as Apache Spark.
 It utilizes modern columnar formats that enable data compression and column-based encodings for efficient OLAP queries.
 GeoMesa FSDS can run on top of any distributed or local filesystem including Amazon S3, Hadoop HDFS, Google FileStorage, and Azure BlobStore.
-This enables users to realize cost savings through the utilization of elastic compute resources in lieu of dedicated servers.
+This enables users to realize cost savings through the utilization of elastic compute resources instead of dedicated servers.

 The FileSystem datastore can be used to ETL new data into a filesystem or wrap existing file system storage directories using a GeoMesa converter.
 In both modes the user must provide a defined partition scheme describing the layout of the